danny-vo/pex-web-backend-technical-challenge/README.md

 ```
 Running 30s test @ http://0.0.0.0:8080/previous
   2 threads and 100 connections
-  Thread calibration: mean lat.: 1.056ms, rate sampling interval: 10ms
+  Thread calibration: mean lat.: 1.301ms, rate sampling interval: 10ms
-  Thread calibration: mean lat.: 1.084ms, rate sampling interval: 10ms
+  Thread calibration: mean lat.: 1.294ms, rate sampling interval: 10ms
   Thread Stats   Avg      Stdev     Max   +/- Stdev
-    Latency     1.09ms  724.56us  30.03ms   91.13%
+    Latency     1.09ms  500.79us   7.19ms   69.92%
-    Req/Sec   525.08    121.23     1.60k    50.42%
+    Req/Sec   524.86    125.49     1.00k    72.16%
   29924 requests in 30.00s, 4.03MB read
-Requests/sec:    997.31
+Requests/sec:    997.42
-Transfer/sec:    137.71KB
+Transfer/sec:    137.67KB
 ```

 These 3 endpoints were bombarded simultaneously each with a TPS load of 1000, coming together for a combined load test of 3000 TPS over the duration of 30s against the app itself.

-Since all 3 endpoints have an average latency of about ~1.1ms, we can estimate that performance is acceptable given the requirements asked only for 1/3 of the TPS load.
+Since the read only endpoints have an average latency of about ~1.1ms, and the read/write endpoint at ~1.58ms latency - we can estimate that performance is acceptable given the requirements asked only for 1/3 of the TPS load actually tested.

 **NOTE**: My code uses uint64 to store the Fibonacci numbers, but I did attempt a solution that used math/big.Int to contain the values.
 Performance degraded by a magnitude of roughly 100x, which I did not consider a worthy tradeoff.